Choosing a model

 disable_parallel_tool_use

 .
 To work around this, we recommend enabling token-efficient tool use, which helps encourage Claude to use parallel tools.
 This beta feature also reduces latency and saves an average of 14% in output tokens.If you prefer not to opt into the token-efficient tool use beta, you can also introduce a “batch tool” that can act as a meta-tool to wrap invocations to other tools simultaneously.
-We find that if this tool is present, the model will use it to simultaneously call multiple tools in parallel for you.See this example in our cookbook for how to use this workaround.stop_reason
+We find that if this tool is present, the model will use it to simultaneously call multiple tools in parallel for you.See this example in our cookbook for how to use this workaround.Handling tool use and tool result content blocks

 of tool_use